 Business process simulation is a tool for the analysis of business processes to measure performance, test process design, identify bottlenecks, test changes, and find how a process operates in different environmental conditions with different datasets.

 Business process transformation is a term that means radically changing a series of actions needed to meet a specific business goal.
-This is aimed at ensuring that a company’s employees, goals, processes, and technologies are all in line with each other.
+This is aimed at ensuring that a company’s employees, goals, processes, and technologies align with each other.

 The Business process flow is a representation of the process that you’re creating.
 It usually looks like a form or flow chart.
 Every business process flow is composed of stages, and inside each stage, there are fields (or steps) to complete.

 Business process monitoring is the active monitoring of processes and activity to help management gain insight into important transactions and processes within an enterprise.
 This helps management understand how their processes are functioning, and if they’re aligned with the company’s business goals.